liangend/DeepGCF/tutorial/2_data_prep.md

 #### Genome alignment

 This step generates the alignment of 50-bp window between human and pig.
-The code is based on [LECIF](https://github.com/ernstlab/LECIF) with small modifications.

 1. Download [human-pig genome alignment (axtNet file)](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/vsSusScr11/) with human as the reference.
 Alignment between other species can also be found on [UCSC genome browser](https://hgdownload.soe.ucsc.edu/downloads.html) or be made by [lastz](https://github.com/lastz/lastz).